jilluthoff/Analyzing-Medicare-Expansion/README.md

 3. Support innovative medical care delivery methods designed to lower the cost of health care generally.

 Coverage for Medicaid expansion adults (people between the ages 19 - 64 who are low income) contains the ACA’s ten “essential health benefits” which include preventive services and expanded mental health and substance use treatment services.
 Medicaid plays an important role in addressing the opioid epidemic and more broadly in connecting Medicaid beneficiaries to behavioral health (addiction - drinking, smoking, eating) services.

+The goal of this analysis is to determine if the ACA made an impact on the health of adults between the ages of 19-64.

 ## Technologies
 Project created with: